Colorado Gov announces new state park in western mountains - NewsBreak

 Colorado Gov announces new state park in western mountains

-DENVER (AP) — A private ranch with ponds, springs and rare wetland plants in Colorado’s western mountains will be part of a new state park, Gov. Jared Polis announced Wednesday.

-Joined by state and federal parks officials, Polis announced the 488-acre ranch near Sweetwater Lake in a northwestern county which borders Utah, will become part of the White River National Forest.
-The ranch land near the Flat Tops mountain range was acquired in the federal park service’s Land and Water Conservation Fund purchase on Aug.
-31.

-The area was among the federal program’s top priority purchases to increase public recreation and protect the area’s wildlife, cultural and scenic values, the governor’s office said in a statement.
+DENVER (AP) — Gov. Jared Polis says a private ranch with ponds, springs and rare wetland plants in Colorado’s western mountains will be part of a new state park.
+Polis was joined by state and federal parks officials for his announcement Wednesday.
+Polis says a 488-acre ranch near Sweetwater Lake in Garfield County, a northwestern part of the state which borders Utah, will become part of the White River National Forest.
+The ranch land was acquired by the federal park service’s conservation fund on Aug.
+31. Polis says the area was among the federal program’s top priority purchases to increase public recreation and protect wildlife and nature.

-In an effort to increase the area’s public recreation, a new boat launch will be available next June.
-The state also plans to consult with the public and develop a long-term plan to expand and manage recreational activities while preserving the undeveloped nature of the property, Polis said in a statement.
+The post Colorado Gov announces new state park in western mountains appeared first on KRDO .

 Comments / 0